Cutwell/e-paper-pyos/README.md

 _❗ Note: If you're having issues installing PyEnv, [make sure your build environment is set up correctly](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)._

+_❗ Note: Certain e-paper apps require you to login to services on your phone by scanning QR codes.
+Login tokens are then shared with the e-paper via callback to the devices `.local` presence on your local network.
+If your device defaults to HTTPS, you will need to generate an OpenSSL certificate for app servers, using `make generate-ssl-cert`._

 3. Test your installation was successful by running:

 ```sh